mwosinski/HOL-ServiceBusServiceRemoting/HOL.md

 	_Adding a reference to the Windows Azure assemblies_

 1. Some assemblies required by the service are not ordinarily present in a Windows Azure VM; therefore, you must ship these assemblies with the service package to ensure that they are available.
 You do this by configuring the Copy Local property of the corresponding assembly reference.

-	For Visual C# projects, to configure a reference, expand the **References** node for the **FictionalInvestment.PublicServices** project in **Solution Explorer**, right-click the corresponding reference in the **References** list, and select **Properties**.
+To configure a reference, expand the **References** node for the **FictionalInvestment.PublicServices** project in **Solution Explorer**, right-click the corresponding reference in the **References** list, and select **Properties**.

-	For Visual Basic projects, right-click the **FictionalInvestment.PublicServices** project in **Solution Explorer** and select **Properties**.
-In the **Project Properties** window, switch to the **References** tab, select the required assembly, and press **F4**.

 	To add the assembly to the service package, in the **Properties** window of the assembly, change the value of the **Copy Local** setting to _True_.